guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 Let's start with the facts : writing code for a side-project or a class-project is very different from writing code for a large organization.
 Among other things, you face the following requirements :
 - __collaboration__ : it's not only your code, so you need to make sure that the components you add play nicely with your teammates'
-- __compatibility over time__ : not only does your new feature need to work, it only needs to integrate nicely with the existing logic, without breaking everything.
+- __compatibility over time__ : not only does your new feature need to work, it also has to integrate nicely with the existing logic, without breaking everything.
 What's more, in the future, you want to avoid having to modify and update your code.
-- __flexibility in usage__ : Also, you need to keep in mind that specifications are likely to evolve in the future, and you need to plan accordingly (as much as possible without overdoing it), as you might need to support a wider variety of use cases.
+- __flexibility in usage__ : you need to keep in mind that specifications are likely to evolve in the future, and you need to plan accordingly (as much as possible without overdoing it), as you might need to support a wider variety of use cases.
 Ideally, the design itself should be modular enough so that adding new functionality is easy.

 While the previous points may seem obvious, it requires patience and experience to successfully address them, especially if you write python code : as a scripting language by nature, it's easy to forget good software-engineering practices and dive right in.
 After all, running code is better than nice-but-unusable code.